 One source claims the name was derived from "hat, hot, Saxon, and field-from the hot sandy soil" and yet another claims the name was derived from the " Anglo-Saxon Hæðfeld = the Heath-Field."

 Another source claims the name was derived from the Old English "heathland, heather + feld" (pasture, open country)

 The surname Hatzfield was first found in Colchester, Essex where William de Hatfield was listed there 1119-1127.
 The Hundredorum Rolls of 1273 list William de Hatfield in Essex and Agnes de Hatfield in Cambridgeshire at that time.
 Years later, Johannes de Haytefeld was listed in the Yorkshire Poll Tax Rolls of 1379.

 Robert de Hattefeld was listed in the Feet of Fines for Yorkshire in 1343 and Thomas Hatfeld was listed in the Assize Rolls of London in 1412.

 Thomas of Hatfield (d.
 1381), was Bishop of Durham, and thought to have been the second son of Walter of Hatfield in Holderness.
 He seems to have entered the king's service at an early age, and was Keeper of the Privy Seal in 1343.

 Early History of the Hatzfield family

-Another 199 words (14 lines of text) covering the years 111 and 1119 are included under the topic Early Hatzfield History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hatzfield research.
+Another 78 words (6 lines of text) covering the years 1119, 1652, 1640, 1652 and 1652 are included under the topic Early Hatzfield History in all our PDF Extended History products and printed products wherever possible.